Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 Use-Case Recommendations

 Content creators: Voice Creator Pro's voice cloning and GUI make it more practical for regular production.
+Voice Creator Pro Cloud lets you generate from any device without installing software.
 Piper's pre-trained voices work if you just need generic narration and prefer not to pay.

 Home automation: Piper is the clear winner.
 It was built for Rhasspy and integrates seamlessly with Home Assistant.
 Voice Creator Pro is not designed for this.

-Game developers: Voice Creator Pro's voice design feature and local REST API are useful for prototyping and integrating character dialogue.
+Game developers: Voice Creator Pro's voice design feature and local REST API (desktop) are useful for prototyping and integrating character dialogue.
+Cloud works well for quick iteration when you're away from your main machine.
 Piper's lightweight C++ engine is better for embedding TTS directly at runtime.

 Embedded systems and IoT: Piper wins outright.
 Small footprint, fast inference, ARM processor support.